Hero Image

 Livestock Judging Project - offered through Grangeville 4-H Club

-Shooting Sports - Pistol & Rifle Projects
+Shooting Sports: Pistol & Rifle Projects - offered through Kings River 4-H Club

-Members whose Primary 4-H Club is NOT the one offering the project, must enroll in the 4-H Club that offers the project as a "secondary" club and select the project from that club's project list.
+Members whose Primary 4-H Club is NOT the one offering the project, must enroll in the 4-H Club that offers the project as a "secondary" unit and select the project from that club's project list.
 Contact the 4-H Office with questions.